-Section 5707.4; add paragraph to read as follows:
+\\Section 5707.4; add paragraph to read as follows:

-Mobile fueling sites shall be restricted to commercial, industrial, governmental, or manufacturing, where theNorth Central Texas Council of GovernmentsFinal Draft June 2025 parking area having such operations is primarily intended for employee vehicles.
+Mobile fueling sites shall be restricted to commercial, industrial, governmental, or manufacturing, where the parking area having such operations is primarily intended for employee vehicles.
 Mobile fueling shall be conducted for fleet fueling or employee vehicles only, not the general public.
 Commercial sites shall be restricted to office-type or similar occupancies that are not primarily intended for use by the public.